clintondurney/grass-stomata-geometry/README.md

 ### Alternative method
 To obtain a VMWare Virtual Machine that is preconfigured please contact Clinton (clinton.durney@jic.ac.uk) to obtain a copy.
 The file size is >25Gb.

+For any questions please contact Clinton at clinton.durney@jic.ac.uk.